alexhagiopol/end-to-end-deep-learning/README.md

 to prepare your dataset to work with this pipeline.
     - It's recommened that you start with the example dataset provided in the installation instructions.
 2. The required `-m` argument is the name of the Keras model to export.
 3. The optional `-c` argument is the CPU batch size i.e. the number of measurement groups that will fit in system RAM on your machine.
-The default value is 1000.
+The default value of 1000 should fit comfortably in a 16GB RAM machine.
 4. The optional `-g` argument is the GPU batch size i.e. the number of training images and training labels that will fit in VRAM on your machine.
+The default value of 512 should fit comfortable in a 6GB VRAM machine.
 5. The optional `-r` argument specifies whether or not to randomize the row order of the driving log.

 #### Driving Autonomously with `drive.py` and the Unity Simulator

 Use `drive.py` in conjunction with the simulator to autonomously drive a virtual car according to a neural network model.
  Usage of `drive.py` requires you to have saved the trained model as an h5 file, e.g. `model.h5`.
-This type of file is created by running `train_network.py` as described above.
+This type of file is created by running `model.py` as described above.
 Once the model has been saved, it can be used with drive.py using this commands:

     python drive.py model.h5